csiz/hex-single-motor-mini-drive/motor-sim/src/understanding_3_phase_motors.md

   motor.coil_W.material.emissiveIntensity = 0.15 * Math.abs(I_w / 6.0);
 }

-const descriptions = new Map([
+/* Descriptions of the 3D model components for mouseover tooltips. */ const descriptions = new Map([
   ["<no selection>", html`
     We simulate a 3 phase motor with 1 winding per phase and 2 pole permanent magnet rotor